 Making community and connection accessible for all participants

 Yes, technology is cool, but that’s not the best part.
-The best part is that Rooty Hooty is making community and connection accessible for our professional development participants.
+The best part is that the webcam is making community and connection accessible for our professional development participants.
 Everyone feels part of what’s going on.
-Everyone can engage in activities that are experiential, interactive, and in-community.
+Everyone can engage in activities that are experiential, interactive, and in community.
 Participants dealing with COVID and other medical issues don’t have to miss out.
 And – if you are participating online — you are not off-camera feeling like a spectator watching someone else’s workshop.
-You’re in it!

 The learning curve

 Sound Discipline’s journey from entirely in-person only workshops to online happened because the pandemic forced it upon us.
 It’s true.
-But we never would have made it without Sound Discipline facilitators leaning in, sharing their wisdom, supporting one another up a steep learning curve.
-Our digital pivot put our values — connection, collaboration, and liberation – to the test.
-I’m incredibly proud of this evolution of our offerings and excited for adults who work with young people to experience it.
+But we never would have made it without Sound Discipline facilitators and program stafff leaning in, sharing their wisdom, supporting one another up a steep learning curve.
+Our pivot to hybrid offerings put our values — connection, collaboration, and liberation – to the test.
+We’re incredibly proud of this evolution of our offerings and excited for adults who work with young people to experience it.

 What participants are saying

 Sound Discipline professional development stands out.
 Educators tell us it’s energizing and inspiring: